dfa1234/report-dashboard/README.md

 ## Running the project

+This project have been created with node LTS v16.14.0 and npm 8.3.1

+With these pre-requish, here are the steps:

-If needed netlify cli can be installed globally: `npm install netlify-cli -g`
+1. netlify cli need to be installed globally `npm install netlify-cli -g`
+2. Unzip or clone the project, and run into the project folder `npm i`
+3. A `.env` file need to be added manually at the root of the repository, with this content: `MONGO_DB_PASSWORD=<your mongo db password>`

-For running both client and server:
+4. And now for running both client and server the command is: `netlify dev`

-`netlify dev`
+The server should now be available at http://localhost:8888

 ## Running the tests

+The units test can be run with

 `npm test`